 Featured Professional Development Blog

-This section contains a monthly blog offering fresh, interesting perspectives on higher education and professional development.
+This section contains a quarterly blog offering fresh, interesting perspectives on higher education and professional development.

 Are you interested in contributing as a guest writer?
 Contact the AP Development Committee for more information or to submit a written piece.

 New Year, New You: Increase your success in accomplishing your new year’s resolutions.

 Setting resolutions is a tradition many like to participate in during the New Year.

 - Consider setting an intention for the year and also asking yourself where do I want to be at the end of 2021?

 - Ask yourself when I accomplish this resolution how will it contribute more to the person I want to become?
 For example, eating healthier will help me be the person I want to be because I will have more energy for projects that are important to me and I will be able to feel more confident which will help me with my professional goals.

 It is important to think holistically about our intentions in order to increase our motivation.
 A few other helpful tips to increase your success in accomplish your resolutions:

 - Break your goal down in to small steps.
 If the end goal is to work out 3 times a week and you have never really worked out, then perhaps start with walking for half an hour three days a week and gradually increasing frequency, time, intensity, duration.
 Often times we try to start with the goal at a level that is unrealistic whereas if we made small progression we would eventually develop strong and sustainable habits.